kosetin/embsys100/assignment02/questions.md

    b.
 What flags, if any, are set in the APSR?

 		Z flag is set because the result of ADDS instruction is zero.
-		C flag is set because incrementing the value 0xFFFFFFFF (signed int value of -1 in decimal) overflows the 32-bit register.
+		C flag is set because incrementing the value 0xFFFFFFFF overflows the 32-bit register.

 3. Change the “counter” variable type in your code to “unsigned”.
 Inject the values “0x7FFFFFFF” then step thru the program to increment the “counter” once: